newjersey/navigator-content/src/roadmaps/tasks/register-for-ein.md

 issuingAgency: Internal Revenue Service
 formName: SS-4
 ---
 An `Employer Identification Number (EIN)|ein` is essentially a Social Security Number for your business, provided by the federal government.
 It's better to get an EIN to avoid using your personal SSN on tax filings and business registrations.
-If you plan on having employees you will need an EIN.
+You will need an EIN if you plan to have employees.

 ---
 ### Application Needs